Entering Québec

 Deemed resident

 If you sojourn in Québec for one or more periods in a year totalling at least 183 days before becoming a resident for tax purposes, you will be considered a deemed resident of Québec throughout the year.
 As a deemed resident, you will be subject to Québec income tax on your worldwide income from all sources for the entire year.
-You must file your Québec income tax return by the applicable filing deadline.
+You must file your Québec income tax return by the filing deadline.

 Resident in more than one place